SGrondin/bottleneck/README.md

 A strategy is a simple algorithm that is executed every time adding a job would cause the number of queued jobs to exceed `highWater`.
 See [Events](#events).

 #### Bottleneck.strategy.LEAK
 When adding a new job to a limiter, if the queue length reaches `highWater`, drop the oldest job with the lowest priority.
 This is useful when jobs that have been waiting for too long are not important anymore.
-If all the queued up jobs are more important (based on their `priority` value) than the one being added, it won't be added.
+If all the queued jobs are more important (based on their `priority` value) than the one being added, it will not be added.

 #### Bottleneck.strategy.OVERFLOW_PRIORITY
-Same as `LEAK`, except that it will only drop jobs that are *less important* than the one being added.
-If all the queued up jobs are as important or more than the new one, it won't be added.
+Same as `LEAK`, except it will only drop jobs that are *less important* than the one being added.
+If all the queued jobs are as or more important than the new one, it will not be added.

 #### Bottleneck.strategy.OVERFLOW
 When adding a new job to a limiter, if the queue length reaches `highWater`, do not add the new job.
 This strategy totally ignores priority levels.